 I am a Developmental Psychologist and Movement Scientist at the Uppsala Child and Babylab at Uppsala University (Sweden).
 I have a Ph.D. from Uppsala University and a Psychology Diploma (≈ M.Sc.) with a clinical focus from University of Potsdam (Germany).
 Currently, I am leading the project “An Embodied Account of Early Executive Functioning“, which is funded by the Swedish Research Council.
 This 3-years project seeks to understand the early links between infants’ body movements and their cognitive abilities.

 How do babies develop new motor skills and how are these linked to early cognition?

 Generally, my research focuses on sensorimotor and cognitive development from infancy to childhood.
 I am particularly interested in how babies come to develop new motor skills, such as reaching, and how these skills relate to later cognitive development.
 Here, I focus on the development of early executive functions (working memory and inhibitory control).
 The interest in the links between the body, its movements, and cognition started during my doctoral work with Gustaf Gredebäck and Claes von Hofsten.
-For this work was I awarded with the Benzelius Prize.
+For this work was I awarded the Benzelius Prize.

 How do we develop a sense of our (moving) body?

 Another core interest of mine is to better understand children’s perception and knowledge of their bodies.
 Here, I find it especially relevant to look at movement and its crucial role in informing children about their bodily self.
 In my recent postdoc with Dorothy Cowie at Durham University (UK), I investigated how children combine tactile, proprioceptive and visual information to locate their hands in space.